 Although there are no national screening guidelines, some experts recommend anal cancer screening for HIV+ and high-risk patients, including men who have sex with men (MSM).
-Studies show that MSM have
+Studies show that MSM have higher rates of HPV, and therefore, higher cancer risk.
 Do I know enough?